mikerae/connect4/README.md

 # Connect4 Game

 Code Institute Milestine Project 3
-Written in python, developed on GitPod and Git Hub and deplyed via Heroku.
+Written in python, developed on GitPod and Git Hub and deployed via Heroku.

 ## You can view a live version [here](https://connect4-mr.herokuapp.com/)